Abdul Kadir Jailani

-Abdul Kadir Jailani (born 18 March 1966) is an Indonesian diplomat who is serving as the director general for Asia, Pacific, and African Affairs in the foreign ministry since 2020 and ambassador to Germany since 2025.
-He previously served as consul general in New York and ambassador to Canada.
+Abdul Kadir Jailani (born 18 March 1966) is an Indonesian diplomat who is currently serving as the Ambassador of the Republic of Indonesia to Germany in Berlin.
+Previously, he served as the Director general of Asia, Pacific, and African Affairs at the Ministry of Foreign Affairs of the Republic of Indonesia (2020-2025).
+He previously served as consul general in New York and the Indonesian ambassador to Canada and ICAO.

 Early life and education

 Abdul was born in Surabaya on 18 March 1966.
 Abdul described himself as a rowdy student who was not academically bright, and he spent five years in high school after failing to advance twice.
 He was known for skipping classes and struggled with mathematics, but excelled in history and general knowledge, believing that the education system at the time did not accommodate his interests.
 He was motivated by his father's advice to "at least become a law graduate or something," and was interested in law since junior high school, despite having no family members in the legal or diplomatic fields.
 His decision to study law was met with disbelief by his teachers, who announced his admission to the University of Jember during a flag ceremony.

 Abdul studied law the University of Jember for four semesters before transferring to the Airlangga University in 1988, where he completed his undergraduate studies on the same subject in 1992.
 During his studies, Abdul was active in the student senate and the Indonesian Law Students Senate Association, and chose to specialize in international civil law.
 He also improved his English skills a year before graduating after his father advised him that being able to speak English would lead to a better-paying job, even as a driver.

 Abdul continued to be active in the university's alumni association, running as a candidate for the university's alumni association chairman in 2021.
 The law faculty branch, which initially endorsed Abdul, withdrew their endorsement, as Abdul's distance from the university would complicate coordination and organizational effectiveness.
 Abdul eventually joined the alumni's association board of executives for the 2025-2030 period as the chair of internationalization department.

 During his early career in the foreign ministry, Abdul earned a master's degree in economic law from the University of Indonesia in 1997 with a thesis on the Southeast Asian Nuclear-Weapon-Free Zone Treaty.
 He received a second master's degree through a joint Dutch-British program in European law and policy from the University of Portsmouth in 2002 while serving in the Netherlands.
 He began a doctoral program at the University of Indonesia in 2005, but had to leave for a diplomatic assignment at the permanent representative in Geneva before he could finish his education.